next-dev-team/next-libray/docs/index.md

 ---
-title: dumi - A doc tool can assist you to develop libraries & write docs.
+title: Components Next - Collections of components and useful helper
 order: 10
 hero:
-  title: dumi
+  title: Components Next
   desc: 📖 A doc tool can assist you to develop libraries & write docs.
   actions:
     - text: Getting Started